bitcoin/bips/bip-frost-signing.md

 ## Changelog

+- *0.3.6* (2026-01-28): Add MIT license file for reference code and other auxiliary files.
 - *0.3.5* (2026-01-25): Update secp256k1lab to latest version, remove stub file, and fix formatting in the BIP text.
 - *0.3.4* (2026-01-01): Add an example file to the reference code.
 - *0.3.3* (2025-12-29): Replace the lengthy Introduction section with a concise Motivation section.